 What is the common goal of your coaching staff?

 Number one, we're committed to helping our football players as student-athletes go on to four-year colleges.
 Each coach is committed to doing that through the academic and athletic progress of each player.

 Getting your college degree is our number 1 priority and mission!
 Playing football well will hopefully get it paid for!

 What work ethic do you expect from your team on and off the playing field?

 - Two: do your best and a little bit more.
 We expect our players to work hard and give everything they've got, even when they don't feel like it.
 Having a positive attitude and great effort is expected.

 As a parent, if you had a son who was a potential candidate to play at FCC, what would be the key selling point(s) over other community colleges?

 What is your opinion of the local high school talent?

 I think the Central Valley is one of the best regions of football in the state.
 The talent we have available in the district, and we have a great district, is tremendous.
 The players have been well coached, and that is a testament to the level of coaching in the high schools.
 Because of this we get players that are ready to take on college football.

-What does that say about the strength of the Valley Conference?
+What can you say about the strength of the Valley Conference?